 Sevier Maple Springs House Mary Patton's Grave

 Bringing their own guns and their own horses, and wearing their civilian clothes, the Overmountain Men defeated the Tories in 1780 at King's Mountain, west of Charlotte, in what Thomas Jefferson later called, "The turning point of the American Revolution."
 George Washington's Continental Army had suffered a string of defeats in the north.
-Download a map of the route taken by the Overmountain Men.

 The Overmountain Men with their civilian militia proved that the British forces could be stopped, and their victory at King's Mountain inspired the colonies to fight on, ending the war exactly one year later at Yorktown.

 To receive more information on King's Mountain and the Overmountain Men, please fill in the contact form.Buy your signed copy here.

 -Carolyn Haley,“The trouble with Sharyn McCrumb's work is that it's so finely wrought you get immediately sucked in and can’t put the book down.
 Doesn’t matter what the subject is: She makes the world real and the people convincing.
 It's hard to remember that they live on the pages, not next door.

 NY Journal of Books

 Ms. McCrumb continues this mastery in King's Mountain, the true story of a little-known battle in the Revolutionary War, said to have turned the tide in America's favor.
 It forms the tenth volume in her Ballad series, which pays homage to people and events in Appalachian history.”